Pure Essential Oils

 How are essential oils extracted?

-Essential oils can be extracted from aromatic plants via three main methods.
+Aromatherapy essential oils can be extracted from aromatic plants via three main methods.

 - Distillation: The aromatic plant material is heated via water and/or steam until a vapour is formed.
 The vapour is then condensed back into a liquid which contains the active chemicals from the plant.
 Some of these natural chemicals are ‘oily’, and as oil and water don’t mix, the essential oil floats to the surface and can be separated off.
 The remaining water is known as a hydrolat or hydrosol and can also be used for therapeutic purposes.